Wacky-Mole/WackysDatabase/Thunderstore/README.md

 ## Recipes

+Most recipes are saved with itemname in name for recipe.
+For actual recipes they will have Recipe_ in the name like Recipe_Bronze or Recipe_Bronze5.
+<br/></br>Actual recipes can be found in bulk save now and with JVL docs.  https://valheim-modding.github.io/Jotunn/data/objects/recipe-list.html They have no for clonePrefabName: NO .
+Actual Recipes can NOT be cloned.

 - `name` (string, required): The name of the recipe.
 - `clonePrefabName` (string): The name of the prefab to clone.
 - `craftingStation` (string): The crafting station required to craft the recipe. "" is hand crafted